 Writing a Shooting Script and Editing Script for Documentary Film or Non-fiction Project

 Depending on the subject and the style of filming a script for a documentary or non-fiction film may take a number of forms and be of varying degrees of detail.
 If the situation about to be documented is predictable, in a particular environment or shows a routine, a script should be written to get good coverage in three areas: Action, Interviews and “B” roll.

 For example a documentary about a restaurant owner shot on location, in the restaurant and researched by visits to the restaurant before shooting, should have a script.
 Perhaps it starts out with exterior shots of the restaurant after which, the staff preparing for breakfast.
 A shooting script can be written detailing what the shots will be of the staff, the kitchen and what questions will be asked if interviews are going to be done at that time.
 Planning for coverage of the subject allows for more options during the editing process.

-A multi-column script can quickly be formatted by using the “table” drop down menu in Microsoft Word.
-Creating the script with the “table” menu produces a multi-column script in which the cells in each row all expand at the same time so that picture and audio stay in line.
+A multiple column script can quickly be formatted by using the “table” drop down menu in Microsoft Word.
+Creating the script with the “table” menu produces a multiple column script in which the cells in each row all expand at the same time so that picture and audio stay in line.